Florentine painting: Early Renaissance, after 1400

-Pisano's doors were divided into 28 quatrefoil compartments, containing narratives scenes from the Life of John the Baptist.
+Pisano's doors were divided into 28 quatrefoil compartments, containing narrative scenes from the Life of John the Baptist.
 The competitors, of which there were seven young artists, were each to design a bronze panel of similar shape and size, representing the Sacrifice of Isaac.
 Two of the panels have survived, that by Lorenzo Ghiberti and that by Brunelleschi.
 Each panel shows some strongly classicising motifs indicating the direction that art and philosophy were moving, at that time.
 Ghiberti has used the naked figure of Isaac to create a small sculpture in the Classical style.
 He kneels on a tomb decorated with acanthus scrolls that are also a reference to the art of Ancient Rome.
 In Brunelleschi's panel, one of the additional figures included in the scene is reminiscent of a well-known Roman bronze figure of a boy pulling a thorn from his foot.
 Brunelleschi's creation is challenging in its dynamic intensity.
 Less elegant than Ghiberti's, it is more about human drama and impending tragedy.

 Ghiberti won the competition.
 His first set of Baptistry doors took 27 years to complete, after which he was commissioned to make another.
 In the total of 50 years that Ghiberti worked on them, the doors provided a training ground for many of the artists of Florence.
 Being narrative in subject and employing not only skill in arranging figurative compositions but also the burgeoning skill of linear perspective, the doors were to have an enormous influence on the development of Florentine pictorial art.
 They were a unifying factor, a source of pride and camaraderie for both the city and its artists.
 Michelangelo was to call them the Gates of Paradise.